-For FY21 as reflected in Appendix F, the Tennessee Arts Commission encountered one (1) in-person; one hundred eighteen (118) written emails; and thirty-six (36) phone encounters from LEP individuals for a total of 155 encounters.
+For FY23 as reflected in Appendix F, the Tennessee Arts Commission reported nine (9) in-person encounters; one hundred and forty-three (143) written emails; and sixty-three (63) phone encounters from LEP individuals for a total of 215 encounters.
 Appendix F reflects the different types of languages encountered.
 In all cases, individuals chose to conduct communication in English.